gayanhewa/zipmoney-php/README.md

 ```

 ## Running the tests
-Create a file named Config.php in /tests and provide the zipmoney credentials as follows
+Create a file named Config.php in /tests and provide the zipmoney credentials as follows.
+You can run a local php server using the following command from your terminal.
+php -S localhost:8000
 ```php
 <?php
 return array("merchant_id" => Your Merchant Id,